zx80/flask-simple-auth/README.md

    other extension patterns anyway.
  - make Flask callable for the route?
 Nope, already used.
  - find a better decorator name for routing and all?
- - make it work with Blueprint
+ - make it work with Blueprint?